claresudbery/clare-wiki-ably/pages/coding/webdev/jekyll/Jekyll-Troubleshooting.md

 	* When I ran the ```bundle``` command to install rake, I had to add some permissions:
 		* ```sudo chown -R claresudbery:claresudbery /home/claresudbery/.bundle```

+## If you get server errors after deployment

+- run `heroku logs --tail --app clare-wiki` on the command line to see keroku server logs

 ## Deploying ruby using heroku
 * Here: https://devcenter.heroku.com/articles/getting-started-with-ruby#set-up